Do0ks/MemRE/README.md

 ### Fixed:
 Unknown Initial Value - Updated Release located in Discord: Nightly Builds.
+"Bigger Than" and "Smaller Than" - Updated Release located in Discord: Nightly Builds.

 ### Known Bugs:
-"Bigger Than" and "Smaller Than" is broken, crashes after the 3rd scan.
-Working on a fix.
+~~"Bigger Than" and "Smaller Than" is broken, crashes after the 3rd scan.
+Working on a fix.~~

 </Details>